 The Heart Center

 It takes a team of experienced professionals to deliver superior heart care.
-For 16 years, The Heart Center at The Villages® Regional Hospital has remained at the forefront of cardiac innovation and technology through the caring hands of our cardiologists and cardiac care professionals.
+The Heart Center at UF Health The Villages® Hospital remains at the forefront of cardiac innovation and technology through the caring hands of our cardiologists and cardiac care professionals.
 With more than 5,000 hearts saved each year, no other heart program in our area has more experience in cardiac care.

 Our hospital offers non-invasive and interventional techniques to perform life-saving cardiac procedures.
 The facility offers two Philips Ambient Experience catheterization laboratories which integrate architecture, design, and dynamic lighting and sound to enable patients to personalize their environment for a more relaxing experience.